mmpeces/Getting-and-cleaning-data/CodeBook.md

 ## Code Book
 ### Variables

-Information about the variables from features_info.txt located with the raw data (see Raw Data section).
+Information about the variables from features_info.txt located with the raw data (see Data source section).

 Feature Selection
 =================